-A student may also earn a concurrent non-accredited Bachelor of Arts (B. A.) degree by completing 32 additional credit hours in residence, including proficiency equivalent to that attained at the end of the second year of a foreign language as certified by the Dept. of Foreign Languages and Literature.
+A student may also earn a concurrent non-accredited Bachelor of Arts (B. A.) degree by completing 32 additional credit hours in residence, including proficiency equivalent to that attained at the end of the second year of a foreign language as certified by the Department of Foreign Languages and Literature.

 Accreditation for Construction Engineering Management

-The program mission and objectives are available on the CEM Accreditation page.
+The program mission and objectives are available on the CEM accreditation page.